helado12/anim/readme.md

 * The first section is a happy birthday greeting made of particles.
 * Resolution is optimized for viewing on handphone.
 * The particle is activated when touched.

+<img src="images/screenshot2.gif" width="375" height="667">

-* *A variable `count` is incremented by `1` when the postion of each particle is updated.
+* Position of each particle is updated in each frame. *A variable `count` is incremented by `1` when the postion of each particle is updated.
 It is used to control the timing of this section.*

-<img src="images/screenshot2.gif" width="375" height="667">

-* Position of each particle is updated in each frame.
-* In each loop, a variable `vy` will be added to a shard's y-position and `vy` will also be added with a constant value.
-This makes the shards fall down the screen faster and faster.
+* In each frame, a variable `vy` (randomly initiated for each particle) will be added to each particle's y-position and `vy` will also be added with a constant value.
+This makes the particles fall down the screen faster and faster.
 * When a particle reaches the bottom of the screen, its `vy` is reset to an opposite sign and several times larger.
 The particle will thus bounce up and out of the screen.